 Peanut Butter Protein Balls

-With only three healthy ingredients, this Peanut Butter Protein Balls recipe is the easiest thing you will do all day.
-With a soft cookie dough texture and taste, it is hard to eat just one.
+With only three healthy ingredients, this peanut butter protein balls recipe is the easiest thing you will do all day.
+With a soft cookie dough texture and taste, it is perfect for quick snacks or even a wholesome dessert.

 A tray of peanut butter protein balls.

-• It is super simple.
-These no-bake energy bites are ready with less than five minutes of prep work.
+It is super simple.
+These no-bake energy bites are ready in less than five minutes of prep work.

-• No fancy equipment is necessary.
+No fancy equipment is necessary for these protein peanut butter balls.
 No food processor, just a bowl and spoon.

-• This recipe is naturally vegan and gluten-free.
+This recipe has no oats and is naturally vegan and gluten-free.
 Bonus!

 A tray of peanut butter protein balls.